-You can use Google Cloud Source Repositories to create a new, empty repository.
-This is useful in situations where you are just starting a project or have an existing Git repository that you want to back up using Cloud Source Repositories.
+You can use Cloud Source Repositories to create a new, empty repository.
+Creating a repository is useful when you want to start a project or back up a Git repository using Cloud Source Repositories.

-To create a new project, click Create Project.
+To create a new Google Cloud project, click Create project.

 From the command line, call:

-All repositories must belong to a GCP project.
-If you don't have an existing project for a repository, you can create one from the New Repository screen.
+All repositories must belong to a Google Cloud project.
+If you don't have a Google Cloud project, you can create one by following these steps.

-In the Project ID box, either accept the generated project ID or type a new one.
+In the Project ID field, either accept the generated project ID or click Edit Project ID to enter a different one.

-To create a new billing account, click Create Billing Account.
+To create a billing account, click Create billing account.

-Now that you have a new repository in Cloud Source Repositories, your next step is to add code.
-You can either:
+Now that you have a repository in Cloud Source Repositories, you can now add your code, which might involve either of these processes: